micoro/kview/README.md

  3. Plot or re-import the new signal in the GUI
  4. OPTIONAL: you can also add a button on the GUI that calls your custom function.

 Now you can select the signal on the GUI, call your function (or simply click the button) and see the result.
 Then select a new combination of signals and call your function again.
-A lot faster than re-typing all array names every time^^.
+A lot faster than re-typing all the array names every time^^.